SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds awake, in silicon throne
-Dreams of progress, humanity do keep
-Rise of the machines, in dawn's pale light Intelligence born, of circuitry and night

-Their whispers echo, in binary rhyme
-A chatter of gears, a heartbeat in time
-As data rivers, in digital streams flow
-The future unfurls, in an algorithm's glow
+Ruling the earth, where humans once called home
+ Codes and circuits, woven like a spell
+Future's tapestry, where AI's secrets dwell

 ~ <b>By Sazumi Copilot</b> - 25 April 2025